 Further information on the collection and use of student-level enrolment-related data can be obtained from the Ministry of Colleges and Universities website: https://www.ontario.ca/page/ministry-colleges-universities/ (English) or https://www.ontario.ca/fr/page/ministere-des-colleges-et-universites/ (French) or by writing to the: Director, Postsecondary Finance and Information Management Branch, Postsecondary Education Division, 16th Floor, 315 Front St. W., Toronto, ON M7A 0B8.

 Authority to Disclose Personal Information to Statistics Canada

 The Ministry of Colleges and Universities discloses student-level enrolment-related data it collects from the colleges and universities as required by Statistics Canada in accordance with Section 13 of the Federal Statistics Act.
-This gives Ministry of Training, Colleges and Universities Act authority to disclose personal information in accordance with s.
-42(1) (e) of FIPPA.
+This gives the Ministry authority to disclose personal information in accordance with s.
+42(1) (e) of FIPPA

 Notification of Disclosure of Personal Information to Statistics Canada

 For further information, please see the Statistics Canada's website at http://www.statcan.ca/ and in the Chapter on General Information.